 What is the Common Assessment Framework for Child Protection?

+What does CAF stand for?
+And, what’s a CAF?
 The common assessment framework (CAF) is a process used to identify children’s unmet needs and support them.
 Using the CAF, an assessor works with the child and their parents or carers to understand the issues at hand and then formulates an action plan to provide the best support possible.

 How Does the Common Assessment Framework Help Families?